 For a couple of years now I have enjoyed making sourdough bread.
 Here is the standard basic recipe that we use based on a recipe from Northwest Sourdough.

-- 3 cups sourdough starter at 166% hydration – 27 oz (starter is fed with 1 cup water and one cup flour)
+- 3 cups sourdough starter 166% hydration – 27 oz – starter is fed with 1 cup water and 1 cup flour

 - 5 oz evaporated milk